hoehermann/purple-presage/README.md

 * Handling errors when sending messages is barely tested.
 * Attachments end up in the conversation of the sender, not the destination (especially confusing when a group chat is involved).
 * Failing to send an attachment may bring down the entire application.
+* Some message features such as displaying edits do not work for sync messages or do not work at all.

 ## Building